jdakrofi/FPGA_MIPS_SingleCycle/README.md

-A 16-bit single cyle MIPS processor is implement in Verilog in this project.
+A 16-bit single cyle MIPS processor is implement in Verilog in this project along with an associated testbench file.
 MIPS is a widely used Reducded Instruction Set Computer (RISC) processor based on the RISC instruction set and Havard-typ data path structure.

 Below is a RTl schematic of the MIPS process